yoskovia/python_uat/readme.md

   <summary>What I will (and won't) be covering</summary>

 - Yes
-  - Give you tools to learn more and get help
+  - **Key Outcome:** Give you tools to learn more and find help
   - Jupyter Notebook environment
   - Python basics
   - Rectangular data with `pandas`
+  - Walkthrough a current project I'm working on
 - No
   - WhIcH oNe Is BeTtEr (R vs. SAS vs. Python)
   - Modeling